 - My Account

 *James DePreist was born on this date in 1936.
 He was a Black poet, performer, composer, arranger, and conductor of music.

 Born in Philadelphia, PA., DePreist is the nephew of the contralto Marian Anderson.
 He studied piano and percussion from the age of 10, but did not decide on a musical career until he reached his early 20s.
 After graduating from high school, he entered the Wharton School at the University of Pennsylvania as a pre-law student, receiving a B.S. in 1958 and an M.A. in 1961.
 DePreist also studied music history, the theory of harmony and orchestration at the Philadelphia Conservatory of Music, and composition with American composer, Vincent Persichetti.

 In 1962, the State Department sponsored a cultural exchange tour of Asia, engaging DePreist as an American specialist in music.
 During this tour, DePreist was stricken with polio, paralyzed in both legs, and flown home for intensive therapy.
 Within six months, he had fought back to the point where he could walk with crutches and braces.
 Courage, determination, and talent carried him to the semi-finals of the 1963 Dmitri Mitropoulos International Music Competition for Conductors.
-After another overseas tour as conductor in residence in Thailand, DePreist returned to the United States.
-He appeared with the Minneapolis International Symphony Orchestra, the New York Philharmonic and the Philadelphia Orchestra.
+After another overseas tour as a conductor in residence in Thailand, DePreist returned to the United States.
+He appeared with the Minneapolis International Symphony Orchestra, the New York Philharmonic, and the Philadelphia Orchestra.

 In 1964, he captured first prize in the Mitropoulos International Competition.
 The following year he conducted Marian Anderson´s farewell concert at Philadelphia's Robin Hood Dell.
 A gifted and versatile musician, DePreist has been active in several areas of music, where he has been most often acclaimed by musicians and critics alike, as a young man of rare ability.
 This estimate was confirmed in 1965 when he was appointed assistant conductor of the New York Philharmonic.

 De Preist made his highly acclaimed European debut with the Rotterdam Philharmonic in 1969.
 In 1971 Antal Dorati chose him to become his Associate Conductor with the National Symphony in Washington, D.C.